Air source heat pump installed for the Waldoboro Public Library by ReVision Energy. Read more

 |Fuel Source||Cost per Unit||Cost per Million BTUs||Cost to Heat Typical Home|

 Based on fuel data and pricing from: Maine Energy Office.
-Assumes typical oil boiler operating at 65% efficiency, propane at 85% efficiency, resistive electric at 95% efficiency and heat pump at 250% efficiency (COP of 2.5).
-Solar PV kilowatt-hour cost of 8.5cents per kilowatt-hour based on typical pricing economics of a 4kw + system.
+Assumes typical oil boiler operating at 65% efficiency, propane and natural gas at 85% efficiency, resistive electric at 95% efficiency and heat pump at 250% efficiency (COP of 2.5).
+Solar PV kilowatt-hour cost of 9 cents per kilowatt-hour over 25-year time frame based on typical pricing economics of a 4kw + system.
+Economics are roughly the same in New Hampshire or Massachusetts, subject to the local cost of oil, propane, and electricity.

-There are a number of different system designs, but the most common installation is a 1:1 ‘ductless’ unit.
+There are a number of different system designs, but the most common installation is a 1:1 ductless ‘mini split’ unit.
 This system design consists of an outdoor unit with heat exchanger and compressor, which does the actual heat extraction, and an indoor blower unit which blows warm (or cool) air directly into the home.
-One to one means there is one indoor unit for every outdoor unit.
+Mini split means there is a 1:1 ratio – is one indoor unit for every outdoor unit.
 We also install ‘multi splits,’ (one outdoor unit to two or more interior units) and ducted units when appropriate to site specifics.

 Heat pumps are an excellent way to dramatically reduce the use of an oil or propane boiler in an existing home, without the need to fully replace the existing heating system.
 Heat pumps are used as supplemental heat, similar to the way wood or pellet stoves are – place it in a common area of your home and raise that area to a comfortable temperature.
 This allows you to lower your thermostat substantially, and rely on the efficient electric heat for most of your heating.
 The heat pumps will run very efficiently to temperatures as low as -15°F.